 List of Contents

-All-Rounders possess good offensive and defensive capabilities, which allow them to take on a more aggressive playstyle.
-Just like Defender types, you'll always want to take the lead by jumping into the fray and having your teammates follow behind you when a teamfight starts.
+All-Rounders possess good offensive and defensive capabilities, allowing them to take on a more aggressive playstyle.
+Just like Defenders, you'll always want to take the lead by jumping into the fray and having your teammates follow behind you when a team fight starts.
 Your good damage output and endurance make you a good wall for your squishier teammates.